tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    * If E is "encrypted_client_hello", abort the connection with an "illegal_parameter" alert and terminate this procedure.

-   * While the I is less than N and the Ith extension of ClientHelloOuter does not have type E, increment I.
+   * While I is less than N and the I-th extension of ClientHelloOuter does not have type E, increment I.

    * If I is equal to N, abort the connection with an "illegal_parameter" alert and terminate this procedure.

-   * Otherwise, the Ith extension of ClientHelloOuter has type E. Copy it to the EncodedClientHelloInner and increment I.
+   * Otherwise, the I-th extension of ClientHelloOuter has type E. Copy it to the EncodedClientHelloInner and increment I.

-Implementations that retain the ClientHelloOuter extension list in another iterable form can equivalently replace I with an iterator.

 # Acknowledgements